wwcodemanila/WWCodeManila-Android/docs/README.md

-# Welcome to the world of Android Development!
+﻿# Welcome to the world of Android Development!{docsify-ignore-all}
 For beginners, we will learn the basic concepts of programming using Java and Kotlin.